DystopiaScript/DystopiaScript/README.md

 ## 🔎 About Me

 - Experienced with **Linux (including Kali)**, network traffic analysis, and SQL injection testing using tools like `sqlmap`.
-- Backend development with **Node.js & Express**, and frontend experience with **React**.
+- Backend development with **Node.js & Express**, plus frontend experience with **React**.
 - Basic embedded systems work using **Arduino** and **ESP32**, including a small project connecting two network antennas.
-- Currently improving my English to prepare for advanced studies in cybersecurity.
+- Currently improving my English to pursue advanced studies in cybersecurity.

 ---